cliosight/cliosight_templates/json_examples/survey/README.md

    select * from skills;
    select * from products;
    ```
 3. Link to another form "New Product Name" with access only for account users.
-4. Multiple Instances of a Subform - 'Job Role'.
-5. Conditional branching in field 'job_role' (Functional versus Technical versus Managerial) based on rules, to populate the subform's 'job' and 'experience' drop down menu values.
+4. Conditional branching in field 'job_role' (Functional versus Technical versus Managerial) based on rules, to populate a subform's 'job' and 'experience' drop down menu values.
+5. Multiple Instances of the subform - 'Job Role'.
 6. Dynamic addition of a new field on selection of an option value - 'Other' in subform's 'job' drop down menu.
 7. Hidden columns - 'location' with a default value and system variable 'timestamp'.
-8. Report for results of survey
+8. Report for results of the survey
-   SQL query:
    ``` sql
    select * from survey;
    ```